jundalisay/spblist/content/en/research/ancient/jewish/old-testament/ezekiel/chapter-11.md

 wilt you make a full end of the remnant of Israel? {11:14}
 Again the word of Enki came unto me, saying,
-{11:15} Son of man, your brethren, [even] your brethren, the men of your kindred, and all the house of Israel wholly, [are] they unto whom the inhabitants of Jerusalem have said, Get you far from Enki: unto us is this land given in possession. {11:16} Therefore say, Thus saith the Lord
+{11:15} Son of man, your brethren, [even] your brethren, the men of your kindred, and all the Israelites wholly, [are] they unto whom the inhabitants of Jerusalem have said, Get you far from Enki: unto us is this land given in possession. {11:16} Therefore say, Thus saith the Lord